mashrurjs15/Multinational-Corp/README.md

      - WHen a cartesian feature is added do not allow other features of the same type to have more elements,
      - Add a pop up menu that displays resaults after solve button is pressed.

+Interface: Feature
+  - 3 possible features currently integrated
+    - Boolean (True/False)
+    - Cartesian (list of coordinates)
+    - Number

+Interface: Metric
+  - getDistance method implemented for all possible metrics. (currently 4 possible metrics)
+    - BooleanCompare ( this compares 2 boolean values, if they are the same we return 0, else we return 1)
+    - Difference ( compares 2 number values, returns the difference of the 2 )
+    - AbsoluteDifference ( compares 2 number values, returns the absolute difference of the 2 )
+    - Euclidian ( compares 2 cartesian values, returns the result of the distance between the 2 points)

 Authors + Contribution: